Consensys/doc.web3signer/docs/HowTo/Store-Keys-HSM/Use-YubiHSM2.md

 !!! important

-    Web3Signer requires access to [`yubihsm-shell`](https://developers.yubico.com/yubihsm-shell/yubihsm-shell.html)
+    Web3Signer requires access to the [`yubihsm-shell`](https://developers.yubico.com/yubihsm-shell/yubihsm-shell.html)
-    in the SDK.
-Ensure that the `WEB3SIGNER_YUBIHSM_SHELL_PATH` environment variable points to the shell.
+    binary in the SDK.
+Ensure that the `WEB3SIGNER_YUBIHSM_SHELL_PATH` or `PATH` environment variable points to the binary.

     For example: